keri/scraper/README.md

 A LinkedIn scaping tool that captures message url, conversations from message thread, and profile url.
-This tool uses python, selenium, chromedriver and deployed in a docker container.
+This tool uses python, selenium, chromedriver and deployed in a docker container built on [joyzoursky/docker-python-chromedriver image](https://github.com/joyzoursky/docker-python-chromedriver)

 This is a super simple tool with all functions in one file: run_scraper.py

-##Instructions for using it in the docker container
+## Instructions for using it in the docker container

 1) Download Docker from docker.com using the 'Download desktop and take a tutorial option'